svenvanheugten/meta-sln/README.md

 However, when you commit it, it is still a `PackageReference` with a version number, which is bumped up automatically whenever the `Interfaces`-project changes.

 When you finally go ahead and `meta git push` everything, we need to make sure the new `Interfaces`-package is built and pushed _before_ the `Implementation`-package.
-The `git push`-commands run in the order of the `.meta` file, and the pre-push hook waits for the dependencies of every project to become available on the NuGet server before pushing it, simulating the phased deploy you would normally do yourselves.
+The `git push`-commands run in the order of the `.meta` file, and the pre-push hook waits for the dependencies of every project to become available on the NuGet server before pushing the dependent project, simulating the phased deploy you would normally do yourselves.

 Installation